albrodfer1/cks-exam/README.md

 This repo was used for personal preparation for the CKS exam.
 It contains infrastructure to be deployed in AWS to provision a lab environment and some cheatsheets with basic info useful for the exam.

-The labs I'm used are documented in here: https://github.com/zealvora/certified-kubernetes-security-specialist/
+The labs I used are documented in here: https://github.com/zealvora/certified-kubernetes-security-specialist/

 ## Cheatsheets